stefanspringer1/SwiftWorkflow/README.md

 I.e. you embrace the content of your function inside a `execution.effectuate` call so that the `Execution` instance can log and control the execution of your code (e.g. does not continue after a fatal error). the `StepID` instance is used as a unique identifier for your step.

+_Note that in order to be able to use future enhancemants of the library, you should not have code outside this single call of `effectuate` in your function!_

 Inside your step you might call other steps.
 In the example above, `myOther_step` has the same arguments as `myWork_step`, but in the general case, this does not have to be this way.
 On the contrary, our recommendation is to only give to each step the data that it really needs.

 If you call `myOther_step` inside `myWork_step` as in the example above, `myOther_step` (or more precisely, the code inside it that is embraced in a `execution.effectuate` call) will not be executed if `myWork_step` has already been executed before during the same execution (of the work item).
 This way you can formulate prerequisites that should have been run before, but without getting the prerequisites executed multiple times.
 If you want to force the execution of `myOther_step` at this point, use the following code: